hirethunk/verbs/docs/testing.md

 Under the hood, these methods will fire (and immediately commit) a new `VerbsStateInitialized` event, which will fire onto the given state, identified by the id argument (if id is null, we assume it is a singleton) and return a copy of that state.

-This is primarily designed for booting up states for testing, but it may also be useful in migrating non event-sourced codebases to Verbs, when there is a need to initiate a state for legacy data.
+This is primarily designed for booting up states for testing.
+If you are migrating non-event-sourced codebases to Verbs, when there is a need to initiate a state for legacy data, it's better to create a custom `MigratedFromLegacy` event.

 You may also change the initial event fired from the StateFactory from `VerbsStateInitialized` to an event class of your choosing by setting an `$intial_event` property on your State Factory.